tzaeschke/phtree/README.md

 # Tuning Memory Usage

-There is little point in using 32bit instead of 64bit values, because prefix sharing takes care of unused leading bits.
+There is little point in using 32bit instead of 64bit integer values, because prefix sharing takes care of unused leading bits.
 For floating point values, using a 32bit float instead of 64bit float should reduce memory usage somewhat.
-However it is usually better to convert floating point values to integer values by a constant.
+However it is usually better to convert floating point values to integer values by multiplying them with a constant.
 For example multiply by 10E6 to preserve 6 digit floating point precision.
 Also, chose the multiplier such that it is not higher than the precision requires.
 For example, if you have a precision of 6 digits after the decimal point, then multiply all values by 1,000,000 before casting the to (long) and adding them to the tree.

 See also the section about [iterators](#iterators) on how to avoid GC from performing queries.

 # Perfomance Optimisation

+Suggestions for performance optimisation can also be found in the PDF "The PH-Tree revisited", which is available in this repository.

 ### Updates

-For updating the keys of entries (aka moving objects index), consider using `update()`.
-This function is about twice as fast for small displacements and at least as fast as a `put()`/`remove()` combo.
+For updating the keys of entries (AKA moving objects index), consider using `update()`.
+This function is about twice as fast for small displacements and at least as fast as a `put()`/`remove()` combination.

 ### Choose a Type of Query